Header | Format | Example | Description |

 key, and the value is the encrypted account object as described in the Real-Time Account Updater Encryption guide.
 Don’t send account details in plain text using the account

 attribute in the header that sits underneath the API User.
 The relationship between API User and merchant is 1..n; an API User can have n merchants but a merchant will be associated with only one API User.
-This merchant ID will be used in the Pagos system to pull the applicable network specific keys, MIDs, and TRIDs that Pagos sends to the networks for account updates.
+Pagos uses this merchant ID to pull the applicable network-specific MIDs to send to the networks for account updates.

 We’ll assign this unique merchant ID to you at the time of onboarding.
 If your business doesn’t operate as a platform, you’ll always use the same ID in the header of each call.